AnthonySlawski/PHYS-310/README.md

 - An understanding of the dataset's balance and the baseline accuracy achievable by a naive classifier was established, setting the stage for more sophisticated analysis.

 **Conclusion:**
-Homework 3 lays the groundwork for applying machine learning models to astronomical data, highlighting the importance of initial data exploration and problem framing in guiding subsequent analysis and model selection.
+Homework 3 establishes the foundation for applying machine learning models to astronomical data, highlighting the importance of initial data exploration and problem framing in guiding subsequent analysis and model selection.

 ## [Homework 4: Discover the Higgs Boson!](https://github.com/AnthonySlawski/PHYS-310/blob/main/Homework%204.ipynb)
 **Objectives:**
-Engage with a simplified version of the simulated Higgs boson data challenge to classify instances as either "no Higgs signal" or "Higgs signal," using provided features.
+Work with a simplified version of the simulated Higgs boson data challenge to classify instances as either "no Higgs signal" or "Higgs signal," using provided features.

 **Methods Used:**